Materials-Data-Science-and-Informatics/survey_dashboard/docs/refactoring/README.md

 ---

+## 🎨 Recent Improvements & Features

+### HMC Branding Integration (September 2024)
+- ✅ **Official HMC Color Palettes** - Integrated Helmholtz research hub colors
+- ✅ **Chart Color Consistency** - All visualizations use official HMC branding
+- ✅ **Research Field Colors** - Specific colors for Information, Health, Matter, Energy, etc.
+- ✅ **Graceful Fallbacks** - Colors work with or without optional matplotlib dependencies

+### File Organization Improvements
+- ✅ **Internationalization Structure** - Moved `text_display.py` to dedicated `i18n/` directory
+- ✅ **HMC Layout Consolidation** - All styling components in `hmc_layout/` directory
+- ✅ **Data Structure Cleanup** - Survey mappings properly organized in `data/` directory
+- ✅ **Import Path Fixes** - Updated all import statements for new structure

+### Code Quality Enhancements
+- ✅ **Type Hints Added** - Improved static type checking with Pyright compatibility
+- ✅ **Error Handling** - Robust handling of optional dependencies
+- ✅ **Documentation Updates** - Comprehensive module documentation and examples

+### Developer Experience
+- ✅ **Column Mapping Guide** - Detailed documentation of 263 CSV columns to survey questions
+- ✅ **Data Verification** - Confirmed 631 responses match HMC report specifications
+- ✅ **Color Utility Functions** - Easy-to-use functions for getting HMC colors in charts

+---

 ## ❓ Frequently Asked Questions

 ### Q: Does the refactored version work exactly the same?
 **A:** Yes!
 All functionality is preserved.
-Users see no difference, but developers get a much better codebase.
+Users see no difference, but developers get a much better codebase with official HMC branding.

 ### Q: Do I need to change deployment scripts?
 **A:** No changes needed.
 The same Panel serve command works exactly as before.

 ### Q: Can I still modify the dashboard?
 **A:** Yes, but it's now much easier!
 Check the [Developer Migration Guide](developer-migration-guide.md) for details.
+Plus you now have official HMC colors available.

 ### Q: What about performance?
 **A:** No performance impact.
 The modular structure may even be slightly faster due to better organization.

 ### Q: How do I add new features?
 **A:** Much easier now!
 Each type of change goes to its specific module.
 See the [Module Architecture](module-architecture.md) guide.

+### Q: How do I use the new HMC colors?
+**A:** Import from `hmc_layout.hmc_colordicts` - colors are automatically applied to charts, or use `get_hmc_colors(n)` for custom visualizations.

 ---